Salamander Science and Regenerative Medicine

 Cells as medicine: the use of regenerative medicine for injuries and chronic pain

-All three therapies are practically the same thing with regards to safety, efficacy, and the concerns of skeptical consumers and regulators.
-They are biologically intriguing treatments that might amount to something someday — after all, we know regeneration is possible, thanks to salamanders! — but it’s a depressing mess so far, instead of being inspiring and promising.
+Despite a modest range of credibility, for practical purposes all three of these types of regenerative therapies more or less the same with regards to safety, efficacy, and the concerns of skeptical consumers and regulators.
+They are all biologically intriguing treatments that might still amount to something someday — after all, we know regeneration is possible, thanks to salamanders! — but for now it’s still a depressing mess, instead of being inspiring and promising.
 These treatments are all being rushed to market in the same way, all sold as high-tech medicine to desperate consumers long before the science is done.

 Wounds that do not heal